Q & A

 Q. Why are Unlimited scoops and body parts plain gray?

-A. Since 99.9% of the hoods, scoops and body panels we sell are painted to match the vehicle, we do not burden our customers with the added expense of a white or black gel-coat finish.
+A. Since 99.9% of the hoods, scoops and body panels we sell will be painted to match the vehicle, we do not burden our customers with the added expense of a white or black gel-coat finish.
 This makes it easy to take care of any imperfections, and our components are easy to prep and paint.

 Q. What are the advantages of fiberglass components over stamped steel?